Photo Source: Steven Depolo

 The best management training programmes enable participants to learn and grow in multiple ways.
 They are extremely intense in nature, forcing you to push beyond your limits.
 Generally, the best management programmes include the following items:

 - Rotations at various departments or business units – having various rotations in HR, IT, Finance, Operations and other areas of the organisation enable you to learn the business, understand how things tick and build a strong network of friends across the business

 - Networking at all levels of the organisation – formal networking which includes mentorships with senior leaders are crucial for your growth and promotions in the future

 - Functional/technical skills training

-- Leadership development and training – Everyone needs to learn and become a leader regardless of position
+- Leadership development and training –Everyone needs to learn and become a leader regardless of the position they are holding

 - Project management skills